Corporate Strategy

 Compressed hours refers to a type of flexible working arrangement that allows the employee to work the same number of hours in a regular working week over fewer days.
 While a full-time employee working 40 hours per week might work 8 hours a day for 5 days, compressed working hours could allow them to work 10 hours a day for 4 days.

-This flexibility helps to improve work-life-balance, contributing to improved job satisfaction and employee engagement.
+This flexibility helps to improve work-life-balance without dropping to part-time hours, contributing to improved job satisfaction and employee engagement.
 This can in turn result in a more motivated, productive and efficient workforce, allowing your business to thrive without cutting back on hours.

 Despite the positive effects, compressed hours can be hard for employers to keep track of, particularly when used alongside standard working schedules.
 Using time and attendance software is a great way to keep track of how many hours employees work, ensuring that they’re meeting their contractual obligations, while also simplifying the payroll process.